 Inquiry-driven lessons that spark student curiosity provide an ideal learning opportunity.

-Educators working as a team and brainstorming on ideas through Pinterest, Code Monkey, and other open-source channels whereby searching for the word ‘STEM’ ushers in a wealth of activities and ideas are soaring in popularity.
+Educators work as a team and brainstorm ideas through Pinterest, Code Monkey, and other open-source channels, whereby searching for the word ‘STEM’ ushers in a wealth of activities and ideas that are soaring in popularity.

 It entails STEM educators discerning real-life problems and requiring solutions.
 By empowering students with issues that crop up every day, they’ll discover a plethora of viable solutions to real-world problems.